 - Happy Birthday to You!: The episodes opens as only the last two words are sung, to get around the copyright on the song.
 Although it's played with, in that Pierce immediately questioned why they didn't sing the whole 'happy birthday' bit; turns out, since Troy is a Jehovah's Witness, they didn't even sing those bits anyway.

 - Hipsters: Jeff and Britta spend the episode out-douching one another.

 - In Vino Veritas: Played for drama; while drinking does cause some changes and lost inhibitions in the characters who drink, no wacky hijinks ensue — everyone just ends up miserable.

 - Is That What He Told You?: Minor example done by Troy's mother.

-- Jerkass: In between their petty bickering over a hipster bar that turns out to be the same place without either of them realizing, their making fun of Shirley's drinking phase, and their making out right next to Abed in the back seat of the car without considering his feelings or even his presence, it's made pretty clear that alcohol helps bring out Jeff and Britta's douchey sides.
+- Jerkass: In between their petty bickering over a hipster bar that turns out to be the same place without either of them realizing, insulting Troy's drink choices, making fun of Shirley's drinking phase, and their making out right next to Abed in the back seat of the car without considering his feelings or even his presence, it's made pretty clear that alcohol helps bring out Jeff and Britta's douchey sides.